Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/text-genomes/README.md

 8  d  a  y
 ```

 Sweet!

+### Mapping Letters to Alphabet Positions

 Now, we create a new dataframe that turns these letters into integers representing their positions in the alphabet.
 To do this, we turn all of our input to lowercase, and then call on a trick I learned from *The C Programming Language* by Kernighan and Ritchie.
 We will use the *ord()* function to return the Unicode representation of each letter, subtract the *ord()* value of the letter 'a' from it, and add 1.
 This will turn 'a' into 1, 'b' into 2, and so on.
 Moreover, every non-letter (like our null strings from earlier) will be turned into a NaN value so that we can ignore them in our visualizations later on.

 ```python
 def letter_position(letter):